ashayp22/Recogg/Web Interface/README.md

 If the teacher wants a spreadsheet on which there is the attendance of each date that there was a meeting created, they can click on the download attendance button.
 Once the teacher opens the downloaded file, the spreadsheet will look like this:
 <img src="screenshots/spreadsheet.JPG" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />
-If a student is present, there will be an x next to their name corresponding to each date there was a meeting.
+If a student is present, there will be an "X" next to their name corresponding to each date there was a meeting.
 In the image above, no students were present.

-If a user wants to delete an account, they can go on the account page which is accessible from the top navigation bar.
+If a user wants to delete an account, they can go to the account page, which is accessible from the top navigation bar.
 Once there, the user can click the delete organization button:
 <img src="screenshots/account.JPG" alt="Markdown Monster icon" style="float: left; margin-right: 10px;" />

 ## More Information ##